Discover Jersey - Food and Drink

 Clinking pints in cosy pubs is a big deal here, which is why Jersey has its fair share of CAMRA pubs, mircopubs and craft beer bars.
 There’s a real ale trail you can follow and a handful of breweries showing off the homegrown trend – make sure you check the labels for local when it’s your round.

-A homage to an apple-growing heritage
+Homage to an apple-growing heritage

-The traditional process for Jersey cider is much like in neighbouring France, where a vintage press uses nothing but apples to create a fine, delicate fizz.
+The traditional process for Jersey cider is much like it is in neighbouring France, where a vintage press uses nothing but apples to create a fine, delicate fizz.
 Keep your eyes peeled for the local stuff in pubs, restaurants and shops.